tutek1/AIFG-MsPacMan-vs-Ghosts-AI/README.md

 The package controllers.pacman.examples contains several sample agents, which you may wish to study as a starting point.

-You can enhance the MyAgent class to build a custom agent.
+You can enhance the OndrejKyzr class to build a custom agent.
 On each tick, the game will call your implementation of the tick() method, where you can decide which action Ms. Pac-Man should take.

 The Game interface has everything you need to find about the game state.
 Note that